Encharted Cook

 I've tried everything to jog my memory for her full name.
 I've tried googling every combination of names to find her.
 I keep coming up with "Joan", but I'm really not sure.
 In any event, I owe her a big thank you for this recipe and her kindness to me when life was very difficult... for each of us.

 Over the years I've come across a few ideas for permanently saving these recipe treasures from friends and family.
-One way is to turn these handwritten recipes into various gifts and another is to simply make a book of them.
+One way is to turn these handwritten recipes into gifts and another is to simply make a book of them.

 In the meantime, I'll just keep my file... and share the very best with you. 😊